ramanujds/docker-exercise/README.md

 __What is Docker compose?__

-* Tool for defining and running musti-container Docker application
+* Tool for defining and running multi-container Docker application
 * It uses yaml file to configure application services(docker-compose.yml)
 * Can start all services with a single command
 * Can scale up selected services when required